PercyODI/PythonCSharpOOComparison/ErrorHandling/Intro.md

 }
 ```

-It is worth noting that when errors occur in Python, the line number is displayed along with a description of the error.
+It is worth noting that when errors occur in Python, the line number is displayed along with a simple description of the error.
 Contrast this with C#, where exceptions throw long stack traces that can be hard to debug and do not point out exactly where the error occured.

 [:rewind: Back to Table of Contents](../README.md) <!-- BackToC -->